 Year after year, change is inevitable.
-But it’s also hard to keep track of every rule change, every year.
+But it’s hard to keep track of every rule change, every year.
 As a requirement, all employers under the Affordable Care Act must report their IRS health benefits statements.
 Luckily for you, to give you peace of mind, our ACA compliance software allows you to stay ahead of the game with compliance that anticipates.
 At Viventium our goal is simple, help you simplify reporting, and avoid potential risks or costly penalties.

 | Check on your ALE status with this count of full-time equivalent employees

 | Choose a visual bar graph or a numerical breakdown – whichever way you want to see your data

 | Check our automatically generated list of your employees who might have changes to their status

 | Make changes manually, or let our smart system change your employee’s status for you

 | Get even more details by clicking on each month

 | See exactly which employees are behind the numbers and access their profiles